mmueller/supybot-git/README.md

   Default: git\_repositories

 * `pollPeriod`: How often (in seconds) that repositories will be polled for changes.
 Zero disables periodic polling.
+If you change the value from zero to a positive value, call `gitrehash` to restart polling.
 Default: 120

 * `maxCommitsAtOnce`: Limit how many commits can be displayed in one update.
   This will affect output from the periodic polling as well as the shortlog